JanssenProject/jans/docs/README.md

 - **List of Existing LDAP**

-To get list of existing LDAP configurations, select option 1 and press enter, you will get a list of existing ldap configuration in your janssen server.
+To get a list of existing LDAP configurations, select option 1 and press enter, you will get a list of existing LDAP configurations in your Janssen server.

 ```text
 Gets list of existing LDAP configurations